Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Introduction

+See Remark~1.6, Remark~1.7, and Definition~3.7 of~\cite{tanaka-Aoo-units} for discussion regarding homotopically projective complexes.
+We use the term cofibrant despite the fact that there is no model structure on the category of $A_\infty$-categories.

+Our two main results are as follows.
+Theorem~\ref{theorem. quotient models} is a generalization of Tabuada's paper on Drinfeld's dg quotient~\cite{tabuada-on-dg-quotient}.

 \begin{theorem}[Theorem~\ref{theorem.
-A oo quotient}] Let $\cA$ be an $A_\infty$-category and fix a full subcategory $\cB \subset \cA$.
-We let $\sQ(\cA|\cB)$ denote the model for the quotient $A_\infty$-category from Lyubashenko-Manzyuk~\cite{lyubashenko-manzyuk}, and we let $\sD(\cA|\cB)$ denote the model from Lyubashenko-Ovsienko~\cite{lyubashenko-ovisienko}.
+A oo quotient}] Let $\cA$ be a cofibrant $A_\infty$-category and fix a full subcategory $\cB \subset \cA$.
+We let $\sq(\cA|\cB)$ denote the model for the quotient $A_\infty$-category from Lyubashenko-Manzyuk~\cite{lyubashenko-manzyuk}, and we let $\sD(\cA|\cB)$ denote the model from Lyubashenko-Ovsienko~\cite{lyubashenko-ovsienko}.
 Both models satisfy the universal property of quotients in $\Ainftycat$. \end{theorem}

-We also show that localizations can be computed as an appropriate Verdier quotient of $A_\infty$-categories by exploiting the close relationship between linearity and stability (Theorem~\ref{thm. localization of A oo cats}); this further shows that the models $\sQ$ and $\sD$ from~\cite{lyubashenko-manzyuk} and~\cite{lyubashenko-ovisienko} can be used to model localizations of $A_\infty$-categories (Theorem~\ref{thm.
-LM model of localization}).
-We note that the relationship between stability and linearity is well understood, as is the relationship between localization and quotients.
-We refer the reader, for example, to Section~5 of Blumberg-Gepner-Tabuada~\cite{blumberg-gepner-tabuada}.
-The fact that localizations can be found inside quotients allow us---using the model $\sD(\cA|\cB)$---to compute morphism complexes in a localization of an $A_\infty$-category by following the computation in~\cite{gps}.
+\begin{theorem}[Theorem~\ref{thm. localization of A oo cats}.]
+Let $\cA$ be a cofibrant $A_\infty$-category and fix a collection of (cohomology classes of) morphisms $W \subset H^0\cA$.
+Then the localization $\cA[W^{-1}]$ as utilized in~\cite{gps-covariant} satisfies the universal property of localizations. \end{theorem}

+\begin{remark}[Necessity of cofibrancy] The above cofibrancy requirements are necessary.
+This is because quotients and localizations have universal properties expressed by maps out of them, while mapping spaces out of an object are only well-behaved when the object is cofibrant.
+To illustrate this point: One would like the morphism space $\hom_{\Ainftycat}(\cA,\cE)$ between two $A_\infty$-categories to have the property that its $\pi_0$ is in bijection with the set of functors $\cA \to \cE$ up to homotopy (i.e., up to natural equivalence).
+At the same time, because any quasi-equivalence $f: \cA' \to \cA$ is homotopy invertible in $\Ainftycat$, $f^*: \hom_{\Ainftycat}(\cA,\cE) \to \hom_{\Ainftycat}(\cA',\cE)$ is a homotopy equivalence -- and in particular, a bijection on homotopy classes of functors.
+When $\cA$ and $\cA'$ are not both cofibrant, however, $f^*$ does not induce a bijection on homotopy classes of functors.

+(As a simple example, take $\cA$ to be the one-object $A_\infty$-category given by the ring $\ZZ/2\ZZ$, and let $\cA'$ be the one-object $A_\infty$-category given by a dg algebra freely resolving $\ZZ/2\ZZ$.
+If $\cE = \cA'$, one functor space is empty, while the other is not.)

+The take-away is that when $\cA$ is not cofibrant, the mapping space $\hom_{\Ainftycat}(\cA,\cE)$ does not have a naive interpretation as a space of honest functors $\cA \to \cE$.
+Such an interpretation is only available when $\cA$ is cofibrant. \end{remark}